dilysbi/Token-list/README.md

 # Infomation and rule

-1. Folder name tokenList.json is a campaign lists.
+1. Folder name tokenList.json is a campaign list.

     `How to add an token.`